braedynl/CSE231-020-SS20/Project 02/README.md

 When submitting to [Mimir](https://class.mimir.io/), ensure that your file is properly named.
 The format is "projXX.py", where "XX" is the project's corresponding number.
 A leading '0' is used for single-digit project numbers, and the alphabetical characters are always kept as lowercase.
 If you download the files directly from this repository, this shouldn't be much of an issue, as I have scripts written to create and properly name them.

-If you see a chunk of code at the bottom of a project's starter-code that looks like this...
+If you see these two lines at the bottom of a project file...

 ```python
 if __name__ == "__main__":
     main()
 ```

-...do **not** delete it.
-This chunk is used by Mimir to test your program.
-What this does is mostly unimportant, but you can [learn about it here](https://www.youtube.com/watch?v=sugvnHA7ElY) (will likely only make sense after week 5).
+...do **not** delete them.
+It will cause a sigpipe error (an indication that your program ran for an infinite amount of time -- can also occur if Mimir can't find your project's file) if you do.
+What these lines do is mostly unimportant, but you can [learn about it here](https://www.youtube.com/watch?v=sugvnHA7ElY).